vitmistina/terra-invicta-tech-optimizer/README.md

 uv run streamlit run main.py
 ```

-The main planner provides:

-- A validation gate that surfaces missing references, cycles, or project dependency gaps before any planning continues.
+The app opens on the **Start here** page, which provides:

+- A **Search** input that filters the technology and project list by **Friendly Name only** (case-insensitive substring match, debounced for responsive typing).
-- Category and completion filters that can either hide or de-emphasize list items, plus a quick reset back to the full list.
+- Category and completion filters that can either hide or de-emphasize list items.
+- A **sticky backlog panel** that stays visible at the top as you scroll through the technology list.
+- A drag-and-drop backlog queue with a "Calculate optimal path" button that opens the Results page.
 - A combined tech and project list grouped by category, ordered by cost or friendly name, with click-to-add backlog entries.
-- A drag-and-drop backlog queue and a "Proceed with calculation" button that opens the Results page.
+- Theme-safe styling that maintains readability in both Streamlit light and dark themes.

+Additional pages:

-The Results page provides:
+The **Results** page provides:

 - A landing spot for calculation output (and a shortcut to the Graph page).

-The Graph page provides:
+The **Graph** page provides:

 - The graph explorer that highlights prerequisites and dependents for the focused node.
 - Backlog, completion, and filter tools that influence graph highlighting.